User Guide

 Purpose:

 colores is a general purpose, multi-processor capable rigid-body search tool, suitable for one-at-a-time fitting of single subunit structures, which are not necessarily expected to account for the full map.
 The fitting procedure consists of three separate steps: (A) An exhaustive rigid body search on a discrete 6D lattice (3 translational and 3 rotational degrees of freedom); (B) an automatic ("black box") peak detection based on the correlation scores on the lattice (returning a set number of solutions); (C) the final off-lattice refinement of solutions to the nearest maximum of the correlation score (similar to collage).
-The program supports the use of a Laplacian-style filter (can be turned off) for contour-based matching that in many cases increases the fitting contrast at medium to low resolution (for more info see the corresponding methods page and Chacón and Wriggers, 2002).
+For low-resolution density maps, an optional Laplacian-style filter can be turned on that increases the fitting contrast by enhancing molecular shape contours (for more info see the corresponding methods page and Chacón and Wriggers, 2002).

 One can balance the precision of the search (angular granularity, option -deg, and translational granularity=voxel spacing of map) with the compute expense.
 However, please consider first the relationship of procedures (A-C) and the granularity step sizes.
 The translational search in (A) is FFT-accelerated, whereas the rotational search is performed by evaluating a list of Euler angles for each voxel.
 In recent years a number of colores clones have been developed by us and other groups that aim to accelerate the search in (A) further, but the refinements in step (C) cannot be FFT-accelerated and our tests showed that for most practical purposes the current implementation of (A) is efficient enough to shift the performance bottleneck to steps (B) and (C).
 The standard translational granularity (voxel spacing of EM map sampled at Nyquist rate) and the recommended rotational granularity (20-30°) are well within the large basin of attraction of the refinement in (C), so finer granularity is not normally needed.
 The proposed relatively coarse sampling in (A) also has the benefit of providing more spread-out solutions in step (B), resulting in fewer redundant runs in (C).
 Therefore, a default -deg rotational step size of 30° degrees is provided, and a translational down-sampling is performed, when necessary, to match the voxel spacing to the map resolution according to Nyquist rate (this is a sanity check that prevents absurdly small translational steps, e.g. in maps created by pdb2vol).